tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US101_AddFamilyMember.md

-# US010 Create a Family and set the Family administrator
+# US101 Add Family Members
 =======================================

 # 1. Requirements

+###1.1 Client Notes
-*As a system manager, I want to create a family and set a family administrator*
+*As a family administrator, I want to add family members*

+We interpreted this requirement as the function of a family administrator adding a new Person to his family.

+This Person's email account must not exist in the Application since it is used as a unique ID.

+- A Person needs to have:
+    - ID (email)
+    - Name
+    - Vat number
+    - Address
+    - Birthdate
+    - Phone (none or one)
+    - Family ID

+### 1.2 Dependencies

+### 1.3 SSD

 ```plantuml
 @startuml